edwinacos55/finalproject/README.md

 I took a class a while back and we had to research some of these algorithms and how they were programmed in java.
 Now I wanted to see how far I can take them in React using different components and actually displaying the calculator on an actual website.

 # Goal
 The goal is to make a calculator for each of the algorithms (maybe have them in different pages).
-The user can enter the proccess name and the waiting time.
+The user can enter the proccess name and the burst time.
 Then a table with the answers will be displayed on the side telling the user the results.

 # App Screen-Shots
 ![calculate gif](https://user-images.githubusercontent.com/25490842/170075524-bac014b3-d2da-4652-9b75-ca44abf784b2.gif)